jamelgalang88/filipino-cookbook-api-galang/README.md

 - Screenshot of `/api/foods/9999` showing `404 Food not found`.
 - Screenshot of `/health` showing the API server is running.

-## Security Notes

-- Do not upload `config.php`.
-- Do not upload real database passwords.
-- Do not upload private API keys or personal access tokens.
-- Do not upload private server credentials.
-- Upload `config.example.php` only as a safe configuration template.
-- `vendor/` is ignored because dependencies are installed with `composer install`.

 ## Developer Information

 | Field | Details |